Space and Touch in Digital Presence

 Commedia dell’arte tradition and nowadays

-Davide Giovazana has a 20 tears experience with this theatre style, as a n actor and then as director.
+Davide Giovazana has a 20 tears experience with this theatre style, as an actor and then as director.
 Having worked with Carlo Boso, Giovanni Fusetti, Jean-Claude Penchenat and Mario Gonzales he has a strong experience with the Italian tradition of the commedia dell’arte and with the French contemporary reinterpretation of this style.
 Since 2008 he started his own research and reinterpretation of commedia dell’Arte which led him to develop a new approach to this style focusing on the notions of political and grotesque comedy and on the notion of exploring the dark side of the human heart.

 He has been teaching commedia dell’arte in USA, Switzerland, Russia, Greece, Romania, Latvia and in several theatre institutions and theatre groups.

-Through the exploration of the basic structure of commedia dell’arte, such as acting with masks, improvising, building masks, writing monologues and scenarios, the participants will not only learn the fundamental acting technique of this explosive style, which deeply influenced Western theatre, but will as well come across the concept of total performer (or actor-creator), able to act, dance, sing, write, direct and comment on the reality in which he/she lives in.
+Through the exploration of the basic structure of commedia dell’arte, such as acting with masks, improvising, building masks, writing monologues and scenarios, the participants will not only learn the fundamental acting technique of this explosive style, which deeply influenced Western theatre, but will as well come across the concept of total performer (or actor-creator), able to act, dance, sing, write, direct and comment on the reality in which they live in.

 The tragic chorus